toughIQ/docker-owncloud-client/README.md

 # docker-owncloud-client
-Dockerized ownCloud CLI Client to sync from any supported OwnCloud enviroments.
+Dockerized ownCloud CLI Client to sync from any supported ownCloud enviroments.
 I forked the original project to be able to run TransIP's STACK in a docker.

 ## Docker Features